 Derivatives and Risk Management

-In recent years, options and other derivatives markets have become increasingly important in the world of finance and investments.
-Thus, it is essential for all finance professionals to understand how these markets work, how these derivatives can be used, and what determines the prices of derivatives.
-This course addresses these issues and also examines trading strategies involving options.
+The total global market value of derivative securities such as forwards, futures and options is exponentially greater than the value of stocks, which underscores the importance for all finance professionals to understand how these markets work, how these derivatives can be used, and how to value them.
 The course also explores specific applications of options in the corporate setting, including executive stock options and real options.
 Finally, the course examines how corporations can manage currency, commodity price, interest rate, and other risks they face in doing business in a multinational setting.
 Credits: 3

 Investments and Fixed Income